rpcrimi/PEP0008/markdown/whitespace.md

 long_name = True
 very_long_name = 3
 ```
-This makes reading the setting of variables much more legible as the values of short variables names are not far away from the name of the variable.
+The setting of variables are now much more legible as the values all of the variables are close to their names.

 ## Up Next
 [Comments] (https://github.com/rpcrimi/PEP0008/blob/master/markdown/comments.md)